-Because occupations involving physical labor dominate the local economy, Greensburg is generally considered to be a blue-collar town.
-36.68% of the Greensburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Greensburg is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Greensburg who work in office and administrative support (9.19%), sales jobs (9.16%), and food service (8.35%).
+Greensburg is a blue-collar town, with 41.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Greensburg is a city of production and manufacturing workers, professionals, and sales and office workers.
+There are especially a lot of people living in Greensburg who work in management occupations (9.61%), office and administrative support (9.59%), and sales jobs (5.68%).

-The percentage of adults in Greensburg with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.08% of adults in Greensburg have a bachelor's degree or advanced degree.
+The percentage of adults in Greensburg who are college-educated is close to the national average for all communities of 21.84%: 19.84% of the adults in Greensburg have a bachelor's degree or advanced degree.

-The per capita income in Greensburg in 2010 was $21,076, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,304 for a family of four.
+The per capita income in Greensburg in 2018 was $27,291, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $109,164 for a family of four.
 However, Greensburg contains both very wealthy and poor people as well.

 The people who call Greensburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Greensburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greensburg include Irish, English, Italian, and French .
+The greatest number of Greensburg residents report their race to be White, followed by Asian.
+Important ancestries of people in Greensburg include German, Irish, English, Italian, and European.

 The most common language spoken in Greensburg is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include German/Yiddish and Polish.